Speedevs/Offline-cold-storage-wallet-/README.md

 network calls.
 Anyone with your seed owns the funds — there is no reset — so treat every step as if it matters, because it does.

-> ⚠️ **Unaudited hobby software.** Test with a throwaway seed, confirm the addresses against
-> another wallet, and keep independent paper backups before trusting it with real value.

 ---